 How can Back in Action Physiotherapy help?

 At Back in Action we will talk to you and listen to how your pain is affecting your everyday activities.
-We can help regain movement in your hip, knee and ankle with mobilisations, massage, acupuncture and stretching thus taking the load off the knee allowing it to heal.
-A progressive strengthening programme is vital for regaining full function in your knee so we will create a personalised strengthening or stretching programme for you.
+We can help regain movement in your hip, knee and ankle with mobilisations, massage, acupuncture and stretching.
+This will take the load off the knee allowing it to heal.
+A progressive strengthening programme is vital for regaining full function in your knee.
+We will create a personalised strengthening or stretching programme for you.
 Painkillers and Anti-inflammatories can help to relieve the pain of bursitis and we recommend you see your local Pharmacist or Doctor regarding the best type for you.
 We can discuss options with you including conservative rehabilitation and/ or cortisone injection if required.